adyjs/git-notes/README.md

 * --hard :
-all changes will be removed in work directory and staging area, so, in log we could not see the newest commits record that we commit before.
+all changes will be removed in work directory and staging area, so, in log we can not see the newest commits record that we commit before.

 we all need to know one thing that no matter opinion with reset,